neurodata/connectocross/README.md

 ### Testing left vs right, quantify correlation, spectral similarity, GM performance, etc.

 ### Testing for gaia's directedness (or just quantifying to what extent it happens)
-- degree of reciprocal feedback?
+- degree of reciprocal feedback? had thought about something along the lines of testing for the difference between left and right latent positions. but maybe a simpler first statistic to compute is: P(edge from j to i | edge from i to j)

 ## A posteriori models